RotherOSS/doc-otobo-installation/content/updating-docker.rst

-Updating a Docker-based installation of OTOBO
+Updating a Docker-based Installation of OTOBO
 ===============================================

 For running OTOBO under Docker we need the OTOBO software itself and an